eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 ### Alpine Linux

-The build works on Alpine linux version 3.10.
+The build works on Alpine Linux version 3.10.
 The following commands install all prerequisites and then build the project into the `build` folder:

     apk update && apk add linux-headers git g++ cmake util-linux-dev npm ninja pkgconfig openjdk8 maven